Stuyk/altv-athena/README.md

     -   Custom Waypoint Types...
 Go To, Capture, etc.
     -   Custom Criteria: No Vehicle, No Weapon, etc.
     -   Call Events on Objective Completions
+    -   Job Menu
+-   Action Menus
+    -   Ifinitely scaling menus.
+    -   A menu system that calls other events easily.
+    -   Easily construct custom menus in minutes to define functionality.
 -   Extendable Core Resource
     -   Extend the core resource by writing your own code in the 'plugins' folder.